 - Check that the torque washer is in the correct position and the brake rotor is in position.
 Use the photo taken for reference, if needed.
 The brake rotor will slide between the brake pads in the brake caliper.
 If there is a gap between the axle and the dropout, use a 10 mm wrench to carefully turn the axle to line up the flat sides with the sides of the dropouts, and adjust the wheel so it is fully seated in the dropouts.

 - Install the torque arm bolt.
 On the brake rotor side, install the torque arm bolt and use a 4 mm Allen wrench torque the bolt to 2-3 Nm.
 Reinstall the bashguard, if removed.
 Place the bashguard in position, ensuring the taillight cable runs outside of the bashguard (for 2019 models only), and reinstall the bolts.

 - Tighten the axle nuts.
-Tighten the axle nut on the brake rotor side first, then check that the derailleur side is still in place in the dropout.
-Use an 18 mm wrench to torque both axle nuts to 40 Nm.
+Use an 18 mm wrench to tighten the axle nut on the brake rotor side first, then check that the derailleur side is still in place in the dropout.
+Use a torque wrench with crow foot bit to torque both axle nuts to 40 Nm.

 - Plug in the motor connector.
 Line up the internal notches and pins (and external arrows), and press each side directly together, without twisting, to reconnect.
 Replace the zip tie and trim it to be flush and smooth.

 - Reinstall the battery and test the bike fully before riding.